-In contrast, over the past three years, I have seen more collaboration in the social sector, which has led to real results.
-After working on many different kinds of collaborations, we have found that most organizations get half of the equation right (collaboration = activity + behavior).
-People commit to collaboration for all the right reasons – they want to create better outcomes for clients and the community, and there are many comprehensive lists of activities or conditions to help them.
+In contrast, over the past four years, I have seen more collaboration in the social sector that has led to real results.
+After working on many different kinds of collaborations, we have found that most organizations get half of the collaboration equation right (collaboration = activity + behavior).
+People commit to collaboration for all the right reasons – they want to create better outcomes for clients and the community.
+And, there are many comprehensive lists of activities or conditions to help them.
 However, the other half of the equation – behavior – is the tricky part.
 We also have to understand behavior change and how to work together to create value for everyone.
-Two years ago, we endeavored to create The Collaboration Commandments, which ring even truer today, and speak to the behaviors needed for productive collaboration:
+To help with this, six years ago we created “The Collaboration Commandments,” which ring even truer today and speak to the behaviors needed for productive collaboration:

 - Honor thy competition: We think coopetition is something critical for the sector to embrace.
 The social sector’s natural state is competition (for limited funding and resources) and collaboration is a tool to work together to make the pie bigger.
 However, in collaborations, we need to go one step further and work on ways to co-exist and create a more productive state.
-This means we need to adopt the “progress vs. niceness” mentality and communicate with each other frankly about boundaries, culture differences and rules of engagement.
+This means we need to adopt the “progress vs. niceness” mentality and communicate with each other frankly about boundaries, culture differences, power imbalances and rules of engagement.
 Even in the for-profit sector, competitors collaborate – there is a reason Pepsi and Coke are never on sale at the same time at the grocery store.

-As with all our work, we are constantly evolving our thinking based on our work with the social sector, including many of you.
-We welcome your input as TrendSpotters – positive and constructive on The Collaboration Commandments.
+We are constantly evolving our thinking based on our work with the social sector, including many of you, and we welcome your input as TrendSpotters – positive and constructive – on “The Collaboration Commandments.”

 Two years we stepped back after reading your “collaboration commandments” and decided we would jump in with open arms.
 As a result we have established our most successful venture to date from both a financial and impact perspective.
 Keep posting…we’re reading!

 I couldn’t be more thrilled.
 Thanks for your support.